mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 ## E. Conclusion
 The ROC frameworks shows that finding the optimal threshold is equivalent to trading one type of error for another.
 This tradeoff is a necessary price one has to pay when binarising recogniser score outputs.

-As mentioned in the introduction to Part 1, a system output need not consist of binary labels, but can also take the form of probabililities or a combination of hard a soft outputs.
-In the next part of this blog, I will look at the framework used by the NIST SRE to evaluate systems that output probabilities.
+As mentioned in the introduction to Part 1, a system output need not consist of binary labels, but can also take the form of probabililities or a combination of hard and soft outputs.
+In the next part of this blog and building on the concepts developed so far, I will look at the NIST SRE framework to evaluate systems that output probabilities.

 ### Appendix